PhilAndrew/IdrisFastParser/README.md

     showAverage str = "The average word length is: " ++ show (average str) ++ "\n"

+### Reserved words

+is, of, to, for

+is for function definition means that the parameter types follow as input type to output type

+an example is "average is string to double"

 ## Representing data

 ### Data schema